EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Oct 2025)

 (b) produced in accordance with the laws of the country of origin.

-In addition, each in-scope product must be covered by a due diligence statement attesting to compliance.
+In addition, each in-scope product must be covered by a Due Diligence Statement (DDS) attesting to compliance.
 These requirements apply to any company (whether EU-based or not) that sells the regulated commodities in the EU or ships them out of the EU.

 In effect, the law leverages the EU’s market power to clean up supply chains: if you want access to the EU market, you must ensure your goods haven’t come from recently cleared forests or illegally exploited land.